ngripon/sliderplot/README.md

 Turn a function into an interactive plot with a single line of code.

-It is like a [DynamicMap](https://holoviews.org/reference/containers/bokeh/DynamicMap.html) but with multiple lines and plots capabilities.
+It is very similar to [Holoviews DynamicMap](https://holoviews.org/reference/containers/bokeh/DynamicMap.html) but with multiple lines and plots capabilities, and with only sliders as interactive elements.

 # Demo